ACCORD-NWP/AccordDaTools/README.md

 # AccordDaTools
-Collection of ACCORD DA tools
+Collection of ACCORD DA tools.
+So far we have jbdiagnose and associated plotting.

+Desirables:
+- diacov
+- festat
+- VarBC coeff plotting
+- TuneBR
+- obstat
+- DFS?
+- Other ...

 ## Installation
 ```